aminoa/auto-daily-screener/README.md

 ## Build Instructions

+I would recommend the precompiled releases for most people.
+However, if you want to be more trusting of this software or you want to compile this for different platforms, read ahead.
 Install Python 3 and download the source.
 Also download or manually compile a version of the chrome driver that matches your chrome version.
 Then install pyinstaller.
 Run this command in the source directory:

 pyinstaller ads.py